astrynzha/virtiofs_unikraft/README.md

 <br>

-The main takeaways are:
+#### The main takeaways are:
-- Virtiofs with the DAX feature activated is significantly faster than 9pfs for buffer sizes < 128 KiB.
+- Virtiofs through DAX is significantly faster than 9pfs for buffer sizes < 128 KiB.
   - For example, with 4 KiB buffers virtiofs is faster than 9pfs
     - ~17 times for sequential reads (from 73 MiB/s to 1287 MiB/s).
     - ~106 times for sequential writes (from 12 MiB/s to 947 MiB/s).
 - Virtiofs with DAX is faster than the native Linux for smaller buffers
-  - This is only due to the fact that the guest is a unikernel, where system calls have less overhead than in a conventional OS like the host's Linux.
+  - This is only due to the fact that the guest is a unikernel, where system calls (fs operations) have less overhead than in a conventional OS like the host's Linux.
 - 9pfs is to prefer for:
   - removing operations.
   - reading with buffers > 128 KiB.